blinskey/greek-reference/README.md

   <img alt="Available at Amazon" src="readme-img/amazon-apps-store-us-black-177x60.png">
 </a>

-Greek Reference, under its previous title, Ancient Greek Lexicon and Syntax, was [recommended][nytimes] by the *New York Times Sunday Book Review* in 2014.
+Greek Reference was [recommended][nytimes] by the *New York Times Sunday Book Review* in 2014 (referenced by its previous title, Ancient Greek Lexicon and Syntax).

 The app currently in maintenance mode.
 I am not adding new features, but I continue to maintain support for new Android releases.